September 15, 2021

 If you’re considering grad school, it’s equally important to understand the differences between undergrad and grad school loans.
 Some of the biggest differences between the two include:

-- Higher interest rates: Interest rates on grad school loans are significantly higher than those on undergrad loans.
-For example, federal grad school loans tend to waver between 6-7% while the interest rate of most undergrad federal student loans tends to stay below 4.5%.
-These numbers change annually, but you can usually almost count on paying more in interest as a grad student.
+• Higher interest rates: Interest rates on grad school loans are significantly higher than those on undergrad loans.
+For example, federal grad school loans tend to range between 6-7%, while the interest rate of most undergrad federal student loans tends to stay below 4.5%.
+These numbers change annually, but you can usually count on paying more in interest as a grad student.

-- Increased borrowing limits: As a grad student, you can borrow more money in federal loans than undergrads.
+• Increased borrowing limits: As a grad student, you can borrow more money in federal loans than undergrads.
 Undergrad students are usually only eligible to borrow $5,500-$12,500 per year in federal loans.
 However, grad students can borrow up to the full cost of their tuition through the Plus loan.
-While this may seem appealing, the combination of higher borrowing limits and interest rates can cause grad students to quickly accumulate a lot of debt.
+While this may seem appealing, the combination of higher borrowing limits and interest rates can cause grad students to quickly accumulate substantial debt.

 What Are the Similarities Between Graduate and Undergraduate Student Loans?